usethesource/rascal-website/docs/Library/index.md

 * [Prelude](../Library/Prelude.md) is a rather big collection of functions to have imported.
 It is sometimes better to cherry-pick the modules you need.
 * Some languages in [lang](../Library/lang/index.md) are not 100% tested and up-to-date.
 We are extracting these one-by-one to experimental library packages.

-e extracting these one-by-one to experimental library packages.